whoward/docs/markdown/reference/test-configuration.md

 "build": "build-1234"
 ```

-### Tag Your Jobs
+### Tagging

-To filter and group jobs more easily, users can provide tags for them.

-`Key:`
-tags

-`Value Type:`
+To facilitate filtering and grouping of jobs, arbitrary tags may be provided.

+Key: `tags`

-list
+Value type: list

 Example: